 Latias entered the museum, letting out a soft squeal of greeting to everyone as she did so.
 Everyone turned to look at her, including Bianca.
 With that, the intact Soul Dew in the young artist's hands became perfectly visible to the arriving dragons.
 Latias gasped in shock and froze on the spot.
 It took her several seconds to regain her composure.
 'The Soul Dew!
 It's fixed!'
 Latias thought in joy.

 Latios stared at the orb in shock as he entered the museum.
-'Just… how was it fixed?' the dragon thought in shock, just as surprised as his sister.
+'Just… how was it fixed?' the dragon thought, just as surprised as his sister.

 Bianca, Lorenzo, Misty and Brock stared at Latias and Latios with a dumbfounded expression on their faces.
 "You… spoke…" Bianca said slowly.
 "Did you guys… talk?" she asked.
 Latias and Latios wearily looked at them, surprised expressions on their faces.